Information about the COVID vaccine can be found in COVID-19 under the Advocacy tab.

 - A letter from her/his medical provider stating why the interpreter cannot receive a new chest x-ray and that s/he is clear, AND

 - A recently completed symptoms checklist.

-PLEASE CONTACT THE STATEWIDE VENDOR FOR INFORMATION ON HOW TO SUBMIT PROOF OF YOUR IMMUNIZATIONS.
+PLEASE CONTACT THE STATEWIDE HCA-Medicaid VENDOR (currently ULS) FOR INFORMATION ON HOW TO SUBMIT PROOF OF YOUR IMMUNIZATIONS.

 Why is there an immunization requirement?